ylyamin/RT-Thread-on-Allwinner-D1H/README.md

 # Overview
 This is an experimentation with the [RT-Thread Operating System](https://www.rt-thread.io/) with the [Allwinner D1H](https://d1.docs.aw-ol.com/en/) RISC-V SOC and a Collection of Bootloaders and Developer environment for programming and debugging.

-Executed at hardware such as [Sipeed Lichee RV + Dock](https://wiki.sipeed.com/hardware/en/lichee/RV/Dock.html) and [ClockworkPi DevTerm R01](https://www.clockworkpi.com/home-devterm).
+Executed at hardware such as [ClockworkPi DevTerm R01](https://www.clockworkpi.com/home-devterm) and [Sipeed Lichee RV + Dock](https://wiki.sipeed.com/hardware/en/lichee/RV/Dock.html).

 The intention is to easily run peripherals in D1, exactly Display.
 RT-Thread OS was chosen because it looks like has the most extensive HAL layer for D1, similar to the [Linux kernel](https://github.com/cuu/last_linux-5.4/tree/master/drivers/video/fbdev/sunxi/) but not so overcomplicated.